rtgodwin/rtgodwin.github.io/_docs/waterdeep.md

 - Crime is on the rise.
 Numerous criminial factions in Waterdeep appear more active, going so far as to fight and murder one another in the streets.
 - Factions are prominent in Waterdeep: Zhentarim, Xanathar Guild, Harpers, Lord's Alliance, Emerald Enclave.

-## Your characters

-- Try to flesh out your personality traits, ideals, bonds, and flaws.

 ## Oleander Resources
 Circle of the Moon - ["Wild Shape" beast list](https://docs.google.com/spreadsheets/d/1dTGapgzFstOdRr5EJEV6sAhtNSYi0QsX-Tgr2GRutWI/edit#gid=2001884058)